-Imagine, Rav Kook noted, if ten Jews from Israel were to walk into a synagogue in a city in the Diaspora on the second day of Yom Tov and publicly don tefillin and pray the weekday service.
-Would there not be a vociferous reaction?
+“Imagine,” Rav Kook noted, “if ten Jews from Israel were to walk into a synagogue in a city in the Diaspora on the second day of Yom Tov and publicly don tefillin and pray the weekday service.
+Would there not be an uproar?”

 The JNF representatives, who realized that the Chief Rabbi’s participation was critical for the success of their Seder, deliberated how to overcome his opposition to the plan.
-In the end they approached one of the older students in his yeshiva with the proposal that, for a very respectable fee, the student supervise the Seder.
-They stipulated, however, that he secure Rav Kook’s approval for the event.
+In the end they approached one of the older students in his yeshiva with the proposal: for a substantial fee, the student would supervise the Seder.
+They stipulated, however, that he must secure Rav Kook’s approval for the event.

 The young scholar, unaware of Rav Kook’s previous refusal, happily accepted the proposition.
 The amount offered was sufficient to provide for his family’s needs for several months.
 He hurried to the Rav to gain his approval.